Skip to content

 What People Often Overlook

 One thing many couples miss is how fixed costs behave differently as the guest list shifts.
 When you remove guests, your fixed costs do not shrink — they simply get divided among fewer people, which can make the per-head figure look higher.
 It can help to think of your budget in two distinct layers.
 How much is locked in regardless, and how much moves with the headcount?
-Keeping that distinction clear is worth considering early, before invitations go out.
+Keeping that distinction clear is worth noting early, before invitations go out.

 Small Changes, Bigger Impact Than Expected